Dhairya1007/DocuBot/README.md

 2. **Searching:**
    - Enter your queries in natural language on the frontend.
-   - DocuBot provides relevant search results based on the trained documents.
+   - DocuBot provides answers based on the trained documents.

 ## Future Plans